apache/pekko/docs/src/main/paradox/testing.md

 The testing facilities described up to this point were aiming at formulating assertions about a system’s behavior.
 If a test fails, it is usually your job to find the cause, fix it and verify the test again.
-This process is supported by debuggers as well as logging, where the Akka toolkit offers the following
+This process is supported by debuggers as well as logging, where the Pekko toolkit offers the following
 options:

 * *Logging of exceptions thrown within Actor instances*